localz/spotz-sdk-android/README.md

 1. Region Monitoring - SDK will look for spotz with regular, reasonably infrequent interval (in minutes) and will notify application when spot is detected.
 Monitoring does NOT run in your application process and your application notified using Brodcast Receivers.
 Monitoring is reasonably inexpensive in terms of battery and CPU usage.
 2. Ranging - SDK will return distance to the previously discovered spotz.
 Ranging runs in your process and has to be scheduled by your process and typically very frequent (e.g. every few sec).
 Ranging is very expesive, hence consider carefully when you range and never forget to stop ranging.
 In Spotz Android SDK ranging implemented as following:
 1. You define a beacon on Spotz Console as ranging (Immediate 0-1 meters, Near 0-5 meters, Far 0-50 meters).
 SDK monitor spotz.
-When ranging beacon is detected, SDK will calculate the distance and will only notify that you in range of the Spot if distance is less than you specify on the console.
+When ranging a beacon is detected, SDK will calculate the distance and will only notify that you are in range of the Spot if the distance is less than you specify on the console.
-2. Once you in range, if you open the app, you will need to schedule ranging, which can be achieve in many different ways.
-In the sample application handler schedules runnable ever 1 sec:
+2. Once you are in range, if you open the app, you will need to schedule ranging, which can be achieved in many different ways.
+In the sample application a `rangingHandler` schedules `rangingRunnable` ever 1 sec:

 	Handler rangingHandler = new Handler();
 	Runnable rangingRunnable = new Runnable() {